Skip to content

 Weaknesses:

-• No video clips, audiograms, podcast website, or API access at launch.
+• No video clips, audiograms, podcast website, or public API.

 2. Descript - Best for podcasters who edit in the same tool